Intellizoom/microservices-versioning-and-disco/README.md

 Reading the

-### Mesh/Dynamic Routing
+### Version Sets

 ### Modifying/Combining Patterns

 It is important to note that there is room for variation in these patterns.
-For instance, it is possible to use a hybrid of these patterns, like using API Versioning and Mesh/Dynamic Routing together.
+For instance, it is possible to use a hybrid of these patterns, like using API and Mesh Versioning together.
 While it may make sense for an organization to adopt a hybrid (what do I know about your use cases?), it is easy to argue that purity in implementation pattern is preferable.
 Why version an internal API, but then dynamically link a service to it's downsteam dependencies?
 In this example, we've doubled the complexity of versioning making it more effort to version and prone to error.

 However, I admit that there are use cases where this makes sense.
 Did you notice in the example that API was prefaced with "internal"?
 That's because it absolutely makes sense to version an API for external clients.
 That does not mean you have to use API versioning throughout the architecture (i.e. for the internal APIs).
 You can instead employ a Gateway that either transforms requests to a newer API version or performs a look up against a service registry for a matching service version.
 There are probably other approaches, but the point is that your internal and external versioning implementations don't have to be the same.

+## Patterns of Service Discovery

+### Fixed Configuration

+### Client-side Service Lookup

+### Proxy/Dynamic Routing

+### Network Overlay